mccbc/notes/notes.md

 #### Questions
  - How does the existing code handle the `polar` and `periodic` boundary flags? i.e., what would using the code `pmcb->pbval->BoundaryFunction_[BoundaryFace::outer_x3](pmcb,pcoord,pphot,ip);` actually do?
+     - Answer: `polar` should never be triggered in our current usage, but if, for example, we put the theta boundary at the midplane, we may want to impose a boundary condition there for what happens if a photon exceeds pi/2. `periodic` detects a crossing past the periodic boundary, updates the position, and offsets the coordinate properly (e.g., subtracting 2pi for phi overlapping point)

 2022 02 03